camunda-community-hub/node-red-contrib-zeebe/README.md

 See [example flow](https://flows.nodered.org/flow/5ab8499646b88cdbbb40a526ff4638d8).

-### deploy
+### process

 ![deploy node](docs/deploy.png)

-Inject a bpmn workflow definition string to the input of this node to deploy it to Zeebe.
+Inject a bpmn process definition string to the input of this node to deploy it to Zeebe.

-You can use the 'file in' node from Node-RED to read a bpmn file from disk, or get the workflow definition from anywhere you want.
+You can use the 'file in' node from Node-RED to read a bpmn file from disk, or get the process definition from anywhere you want.

 See [example flow](https://flows.nodered.org/flow/1fdad35c25b7269eea64b76d3236c3a6).

-### create wfi
+### process instance

 ![workflow-instance node](docs/create-wfi.png)

-A new workflow instance gets started in Zeebe, when a Node-RED message is received at the input.
+A new process instance gets started in Zeebe, when a Node-RED message is received at the input.

-Once the workflow instance has been created, the output sends a Node-RED message containing some meta-info, i.e. the workflowInstanceKey.
+Once the process instance has been created, the output sends a Node-RED message containing some meta-info, i.e. the processInstanceKey.

 See [example flow](https://flows.nodered.org/flow/1195ed3512bc05c02558e319ebc46abb).